 Consumption is indicated in kwh per 100 km.
 This data, combined with the battery size, gives you the range of the vehicle.

 Battery size : What you can read about battery size varies depending on manufacturers.
 Some indicate the total battery capacity, some the usable capacity.
-Typically around 10% or the capacity of the battery isn’t used to extend battery life.
+Typically around 10% or the capacity of the battery isn’t used, in order to extend battery life.

 On-board AC : That’s how powerful is the AC on-board charger is : if this column contains 2 values, the lowest is the standard equipment, higher one is an option.